-Pirates rookie Keller leaves game after being hit by liner
+Pirates rookie Keller struck by liner, has bruised wrist

-PITTSBURGH (AP) — Pirates rookie right-hander Mitch Keller has been pulled from a game after being struck in the right wrist by a line drive.
+PITTSBURGH (AP) — Pirates rookie right-hander Mitch Keller has been pulled from a game with a bruised right wrist after being struck by a line drive.

 Keller was injured in the second inning on a comebacker hit by Miami’s Garrett Cooper.
 Considered the Pirates’ top prospect coming into the season, Keller was making his eighth major league start Tuesday night.
 He is 1-3 with an 8.18 ERA.